* Iraqis on the streets for day two of renewed protest wave

 "Our protests are peaceful, we only have flags and water bottles, but they keep firing bombs at us, firing tear gas at us; what have we done to deserve this?
 What have we done?
 The young men who died, what did they do?" he said.

-Iraq's military and Ministry of Interior signalled in statements that they planned to respond more firmly to protests on Saturday.
+Iraq's military and Ministry of Interior said in morning statements that they planned to respond more firmly to protests on Saturday.

-Whereas tear gas was used only to repel those who approached the capital's fortified Green Zone housing government buildings and foreign embassies on Friday, security forces were using it on everyone in Tahrir Square on Saturday, at one point throwing canisters into the crowds roughly every 15 minutes.
+Whereas on Friday tear gas was used only to repel those who approached the capital's fortified Green Zone housing government buildings and foreign embassies, security forces were using it on everyone in Tahrir Square on Saturday, at one point throwing canisters into the crowds roughly every 15 minutes.

 In Baghdad protesters distributed masks and homemade remedies to protect themselves from the tear gas.
 Others handed out food and water.